HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/architectural_overview.md

 - The `title` field is a mandatory field that provides a short, descriptive title of the document.

-- The`type` field is a mandatory field that refers to a specific type of the document.
-For example: DAM Asset, DAM Collection, com.ibm.workplace.wcm.api.Content, com.ibm.workplace.wcm.api.SiteArea.
+- The `type` field is a mandatory field that contains the document type.
+For example, DAM Asset, DAM Collection, com.ibm.workplace.wcm.api.Content, com.ibm.workplace.wcm.api.SiteArea.

 - The `description` field contains a longer description or preview text that might not be available for all types of documents stored.